-Further information: "Automatically compensating for tool inclination with M128 (option 9)", Page 522
+Further information: "Compensating the tool angle of inclination automatically with M128 (#9 / #4-01-1)", Page 526

-■ FUNCTION TCPM (option 9)
+FUNCTION TCPM (#9 / #4-01-1)

-Further information: "Compensating for the tool angle of inclination with FUNCTION TCPM (option 9)", Page 345
+Further information: "Compensating the tool angle of inclination with FUNCTION TCPM (#9 / #4-01-1)", Page 364

-- Machine with at least two rotary axes - Combined milling/turning (software option 50) - Advanced Functions Set 2 (software option 9)
+- Machine with at least two rotary axes - Software option Mill-Turning (#50 / #4-03-1) - Software option Advanced Functions Set 2 (#9 / #4-01-1)

-The simultaneous turning contour is a turning contour for which a rotary axis whose inclination does not violate the contour can be programmed on CP polar circles and L linear blocks.
+The simultaneous turning contour is a turning contour for which a rotary axis whose inclination does not damage the contour can be programmed on CP polar circles and L linear blocks.
 Collisions with lateral cutting edges or holders are not prevented.
 This makes it possible to finish contours with one tool in a continuous movement, even though different sections of the contour are accessible only in different tool inclinations.